Simply put, volunteering your time saves precious lives.

 Thank you for your interest in volunteering at PAWS

 The PAWS Wildlife Center is accepting applications to volunteer at their new location in Snohomish.
-Applications are closed for volunteer opportunities in Lynnwood.
 Click here for more information about the new Center.

 The PAWS Foster Program in Lynnwood is accepting applications.